 Program of Study

-The plan of study consists of four elements: two core courses, fieldwork or its equivalent, three additional courses, and independent research.
+The plan of study consists of four elements: one core course, fieldwork or its equivalent, four additional courses, and independent research.
 All courses must be taken for a grade.
 Students can double-count up to two courses toward the certificate and their major.

 2. Students participate in fieldwork.